pedromaltez/pf-react/README.md

 You should be able to clone the repository using: `git clone https://bitbucket.org/providefinanceltd/react.git`

-If you prefer to use GitHub, you can use this link which provides an exact copy of this repository: `https://github.com/DennisBold/provide-react`
+If you prefer to use GitHub, you can use this link which provides an exact copy of this repository: [GitHub Repository](https://github.com/DennisBold/provide-react)

+You should push the code to your own repository, either on GitHub or any other Git-based service.
+You will not have permission to push, branch or make changes to this repository.
+This was done so that your code remains private from other candidates.

 ### Starting the App